Alex-Swann/kd-drone/README.md

 # kd-drone
-A repo containing the dockerfile to include drone and kd in the same image
+A repo containing the Dockerfile to include drone and kd in the same image